zogzog/cubicweb/doc/book/en/development/devweb/index.rst

 Web development
 ===============

-In this chapter, we will core api for web development in the CubicWeb framework.
+In this chapter, we will describe the core api for web development in the *CubicWeb* framework.

 .. toctree::
    :maxdepth: 1